 If someone ignores what you say your needs are and tries to sell you something else, walk away

-What they discovered was pretty shocking.
-The beneficiary of the policy was a person that was still living, but was actually estranged from the family.
-That person showed up, pocketed a pretty sizeable check, and then vanished into the woodwork.
+What they discovered was shocking.
+The beneficiary of the policy was a person who was still living but was estranged from the family.
+That person showed up, pocketed a pretty sizeable check and then vanished.

-There were other assets in the estate, of course, but the whole experience resulted in a very upsetting period for the whole family and a strong sense that the true final wishes of this person was not actually followed.
+There were other assets in the estate, of course, but the whole experience resulted in an upsetting period for the whole family and a strong sense that the true final wishes of this person were not followed.

 When I heard about all of this, my initial reaction was shock, but then it turned to concern about my own policies and the policies of those I care about.

 Be involved with the estate planning of those you love the most.
 If you have a strong relationship with your parents or grandparents, offer to help them make sure that their estate is as they wish it to be.
-Make it clear that you don’t care who the beneficiaries are, just that you want to help them make sure that their wishes are taken care of.
+Make it clear that you don’t care who the beneficiaries are and you want to help them make sure their wishes are taken care of.
 This can make a world of difference.

-Life insurance is something that no one wants to think about.
-However, it is something that we need to think about and, if we take care of it, it is actually something pretty life-affirming.
+Life insurance is something no one wants to think about.
+However, it is something that we need to think about and, if we take care of it, it is actually life-affirming.

 For me, it feels good to know that if something were to unexpectedly happen to me, my children would be well taken care of.
-Sarah would be able to handle raising them on their own without major financial worry.
+Sarah would be able to handle raising them without major financial worry.

 It simply means one more little worry is erased thanks to being responsible and being proactive.